egarbarino/safari_gke_2/lesson_1/README.md

 I work as an Enterprise Architect helping global enterprises migrate to the cloud and adopt microservices-based architectures.

-Kubernetes, and in particular, Google Cloud's managed offering, GKE, picked my interest from an early beginning, which led to me write a book on this subject.
+Kubernetes, and in particular, the Google Cloud's managed offering, GKE, picked my interest from an early beginning, which led to me write a book on the subject.

-I also have written about machine learning and other IT topics on my blog at garba.org
+Now, I have summarized the book's kay lessons into this video course.

 ## Course Learning Objectives

-This course has the aim of getting you familiarized with the fundamentals of GKE without prior knowledge other than some familiarity with Linux and shell scripts.
+This course was designed for the absolute beginner in mind, who is looking to internalize the foundational capabilities that Kubernetes brings to the table.

+This course is also self-contained and does not demand advanced knowledge in areas such as cloud, virtualization, or programming.

+Not even proficiency in Docker is required.
+Since Kubernetes is effectively a Docker host, the reader can experiment with Docker and public Docker images found in Docker Hub for the first time on the Google Cloud Platform itself without installing the Docker runtime on their local machine.

+Now, in terms of concrete learning objectives, ...

-You'll first learn how to deploy containers using Pods using the Deployment and Service controllers to achieve high scalability and high availability.
+you'll first learn how to deploy containers wrapped as Pods using the Deployment and Service controllers, so you can achieve high scalability and high availability.

 Then, you'll learn how to externalize configuration using the ConfigMap and Secrets controllers.

-We'll also cover cover advance topics such as DaemonSets and Stateful services.
+We'll also cover advanced topics such as DaemonSets and Stateful services.

+...

-This knowledge which enable you to set up your own Kubernetes clusters on GKE, to launch and control containers in them throughout their life cycle.
+This knowledge will enable you to set up your own Kubernetes clusters on GKE, so that you can launch and control containers, and manage their life cycle.

-You'll also have the opportunity to discover how a zero downtime deployment works, and how to set up a zero downtime deployment rollout yourself.
+You'll also have the opportunity to discover how a blue/green deployment is implemented, and how to deploy your applications with zero downtime.

 ## Lesson 1: Getting Started with GKE